Reiko69420/Discord-Mobile-Audio-Sender-Windows/README.md

 https://youtu.be/bs7QBQtPVPM

 You just have to open the .exe, put your discord token, the Channel ID, Audio Lenght (Can be anything), select your audio file and click send!
+(It works with a lot of audio file, i thought it worked only for ogg but nop)